 Mike has spent the last 8 years building highly available systems for Yahoo!, from global replication of petabyte data sets, to massively distributed CDN and traffic routing mechanisms dispersed to points throughout the world.
 Prior to that, he spent 9 years building interactive television systems at Oracle and Thirdspace, wrestling bus sized parallel supercomputing systems and building fast lightweight DVR client applications.
 He particularly enjoys solving unsolvable problems.

-Richard Cook is a physician, researcher, and educator.
-He is presently Research Scientist in the Department of Integrated Systems Engineering of The Ohio State University in Columbus, Ohio, and Emeritus Professor of Healthcare Systems Safety at Sweden’s KTH.
-He is an internationally recognized expert on safety, accidents, and human performance at the sharp end of complex, adaptive systems.
-His most often cited publication is “Going Solid: A Model of System Dynamics and Consequences for Patient Safety”.
+Physician, researcher, and educator Richard Cook is presently a research scientist in the Department of Integrated Systems Engineering at the Ohio State University in Columbus, Ohio, and emeritus professor of healthcare systems safety at Sweden’s KTH.
+Richard is an internationally recognized expert on safety, accidents, and human performance at the sharp end of complex, adaptive systems.
+His most often cited publication is “Going Solid: A Model of System Dynamics and Consequences for Patient Safety.”

 Marcel Duran is Front End Engineer at Google Inc. Prior to that he had been into web performance optimization on high traffic sites at Twitter Inc. and Yahoo!
 Front Page and Search teams where he applied and researched web performance best practices making pages even faster.
 On his last role as the Front End Lead for Yahoo!’s Exceptional Performance Team, he was dedicated to YSlow (now as his personal opensource project) and other performance tools development, researches and evangelism.